NBISweden/ReprRes_J_Lehtio_1411/docs/README.md

 #### Running the scripts

-The easiest way of running the script is to open __FinalFigures.Rmd__ in Rstudio and press the knitr button.
+The easiest way of running the script is to open __FinalFigures.Rmd__ in Rstudio, set the working directory (menu 'Session | Set Working Directory' for MacOSX or 'Tools|Change Working Dir...' else) to 'To Source File Location', and then press the `knit` button.

 Alternatively, the following commands can be issued inside a R-environment (command-line or script) in the downloaded directory: